 Opening hours: 4 am to 12 noon and 2 pm to 8:30 pm

 Keesaragutta Temple or Ramalingeshwara Swamy Temple is a serene place, ideal for those looking for inner peace and joy.
-As one of the famous and most visited lord Shiva temples in Hyderabad, this place pulls thousands of devotees every week.
-The temple is located on a hill top and is known for marvellous architecture, murals and paintings.
+As one of the famous and most visited Lord Shiva temple in Hyderabad, this place pulls thousands of devotees every week.
+The temple is located on a hilltop and is known for marvelous architecture, murals and paintings.
 Along with the main idol of Lord Shiva, one can also worship Goddess Bhavani and Siva Durga in this temple.
 Shiva Ratri is the main festival here, but Ram Navami, Hanuman Jayanti, Shiva Kalyanam and Ramalingheshwara Brahmotsavam are celebrated here with great pomp and glamour.

 The list of famous temples around Hyderabad include Pedamma Temple, which means supreme mother in local language.
 This is the most famous temple amongst the local people, where they worship Santhan Laxmi (Goddess Laxmi sitting on lion) as the presiding deity of the native villages near Hyderabad.
 The colourful gopuram, main sanctum, prayer hall, murals and sculptures attract not only devotees but other tourists as well, round the year, but the best time to visit this temple is during Bonalu festival and Ratha Saptami, celebrated in June and July.

 Opening hours: 6 am to 1 pm and 3 pm to 8 pm